TrendingTechnology/saga/readme.md

   (b[1..] =< /[\pS\pP]/ /g).lower
 ```

-That means only the first letters are compared in a case-sensitive manner.
-Other letters are compared case-insentitively, ignoring any delimiters.
-This rather unorthodox way to do identifier comparisons is called _partial case-insensitivity_ and has some advantages over the conventional:
+The first letters are compared as is, case-insensitively.
+The other letters are compared with no regard for case or delimiters.
+This rather unorthodox way to compare identifiers is called "partial case insensitivity" and has some advantages:

-- It allows programmers to mostly use their own preferred naming convention, be it snake case, camel-case and more.
+- Programmers can use their own preferred naming convention as wanted
-- Libraries written by different programmers cannot use incompatible conventions.
+- Libraries written by different programmers cannot use different conventions
 - Frees the programmer from remembering the exact spelling of an identifier.

 This rule does not apply to quoted identifiers (`#""`) which are case-insensitive or keywords such as `goto`, which are written in all lowercase.